hyperledger/fabric-amcl/README.md

-Welcome to fabric-amcl repository.
-This repository helps to hold and handle the amcl package(s) we need in migrating 3rd party golang dependency management tools of hyperledger/fabric, from [govendor](https://github.com/kardianos/govendor) to [dep](https://github.com/golang/dep/).
+Welcome to the fabric-amcl repository.
+This repository holds the amcl package(s) we use in hyperledger/fabric in a go-gettable format.
+This allows us to use [dep](https://github.com/golang/dep/) to manage our dependencies.

 Starting form `release-1.2`, this repository has been imported as dependencies in Fabric.
 See in [Package config file [dep]](https://github.com/hyperledger/fabric/blob/release-1.2/Gopkg.toml)